Bendigo: Parks and gardens

 The central city is skirted by Rosalind Park, a Victorian-style garden featuring statuary and a large blue stone viaduct.
 The main entrance corner of the park is on the intersection known as Charing Cross, formerly the intersection of two main tram lines (now only one).
 It features a large statue of Queen Victoria.

 The Charing Cross junction features the large and ornate Alexandra Fountain (1881) and is built on top of a wide bridge that spans the viaduct.
 The park elevates toward Camp Hill, which features a historic school and a lookout – a former mine poppet head.

 Further from the city is Lake Weeroona, a large, ornamental lake adjacent to the Bendigo Creek.
 The Bendigo Botanic Gardens, which opened in 1869, are further downstream.
 Major redevelopment of the gardens has taken place in recent years.

-The gardens are home to many native species of animals, including brushtailed and ring-tailed possums, ducks, coots, purple swamp hens, microbats (small insect-eating bats), several species of lizards, owls, the tawny frogmouth, and though not native to the area, a colony of endangered grey-headed flying foxes (Pteropus poliocephalus).
+The gardens are home to native species of animals, including brushtailed and ring-tailed possums, ducks, coots, purple swamp hens, microbats (small insect-eating bats), several species of lizards, owls, the tawny frogmouth, and though not native to the area, a colony of endangered grey-headed flying foxes (Pteropus poliocephalus).